 We had been on a traditional plan during Obamacare that had been a bit cheaper (it didn’t offer maternity and was grandfathered in).
 However, once it surpassed our mortgage cost (with a 14k deductible for our family) I started to look at other options.

-I decided on Liberty because they covered preventative medicine (which is what we most often see a doctor for).
+I decided on Liberty because they covered preventative medicine (which is what we most often use health care for).

 I also felt they were less “religious” — as a nurse, reading some of the documentation at the time was off-putting.
 Liberty seemed a bit more mainstream and more like insurance (although it says EVERYWHERE that it is NOT insurance — I hope you “get” what I mean).